webpack/webpack.js.org/src/content/plugins/module-federation-plugin.md

     new ModuleFederationPlugin({
       // adds vue as shared module
       // there is no local version provided
-      // it throw an error when the shared vue is < 2.6.5 or >= 3
+      // it will throw an error when the shared vue is < 2.6.5 or >= 3
       shared: {
         vue: {
           import: false,